An Optimal Control Framework for Online Job Scheduling with General Cost Functions: An Optimal Control Formulation for the Offline GFCS Problem with Identical Release Times

-One of the advantages of using an optimal control framework is its simplicity in deriving bounds on the optimal dual variables.
-Such bounds have often been derived in the past literature heuristically or via informal LP sensitivity arguments \cite{anand2012resource}.
-Unfortunately, for more complex online job scheduling problems, such heuristic approaches have serious limitations, while the optimal control method can still provide useful insights on how to set the dual variables in a principled way in order to analyze the performance of various policies (see, e.g., Appendix I).
-In particular, the idea of deriving such bounds is quite simple and intuitive.
+An advantage of using the optimal control framework is its simplicity in deriving good estimates on the optimal dual variables, which have been derived in the past literature using LP duality arguments \cite{anand2012resource}.
+Unfortunately, for more complex nonlinear objective functions, adapting LP duality analysis seem difficult, while the optimal control method can still provide useful insights on how to set the dual variables (see, e.g., Appendix I).
+The idea of deriving such bounds is simple and intuitive.
 Specifically, by \eqref{eq:beta-fit}, we know that for a single machine $\beta_t=\frac{\partial}{\partial t}V^o(\boldsymbol{v}^o(t),t), \forall t$.
 Since a larger $\beta_t$ will always be in favor of dual feasibility, instead of finding $V^o(\boldsymbol{v}^o(t),t)$, which might be difficult, we find an upper bound for it.
-To that end, we can upper-bound $V^o(\boldsymbol{v}^o(t),t)$ by using the cost incurred by any feasible \emph{test policy} (e.g., HDF) that is typically chosen to be a perturbation of the optimal offline policy.
+To that end, we can upper-bound $V^o(\boldsymbol{v}^o(t),t)$ by using the cost incurred by any feasible test policy (e.g., HDF) that is typically chosen to be a perturbation of the optimal offline policy.
 The closer the test policy is to the optimal one, the more accurate the dual bounds that can be obtained.
 We shall examine this idea in more detail in the subsequent sections.
-With the characterization of the optimal dual variables given in this section, we will next provide a competitive online algorithm for the HGFC problem on a single machine.